On behalf of The Law Office of Gustavo E. Frances, P.A.

 The child was removed from the home and reunited with his father, ending a two-year nightmare.

 While we know this is an extreme case, this shows how nasty child custody battles can get.
-If you need a Fort Lauderdale child custody attorney, contact The Law Office of Gustavo E. Frances.
+If you need a Fort Lauderdale child custody attorney, contact The Law Office Of Gustavo E. Frances, P.A.